Eurocc-Italy/dl_api/README.md

-README for Datalake as a Service API

-Overview

-This document provides essential information about the API for datalake as a service.
-The API is designed to interact with a MongoDB database and manage data lake functionalities.
+# DTaaS API Brief intro

+## Why COCO

+COCO_dataset containes image file used in support of the development of the API.

-Configuration
+## Configuration
-.env File: This file is crucial for setting up the environment.
+- .env File: This file is crucial for setting up the environment.
 It defines essential environment variables, including paths and MongoDB specifications necessary for the API server's operation.

-Directory Structure
+# Find a more detailed description and the code in the datalake_api

-datalake_api (Main Folder):
-This is the primary directory for the API server.
+- datalake_api (Main Folder): This is the primary directory for the API server.
 It contains all the necessary code and resources to run the datalake service.

-COCO_dataset:

-This folder is used for testing purposes, particularly for functionalities involving images.
-It is hardcoded into the system for ease of access and reliability during tests.

-Note

-The COCO_dataset is specifically tailored for testing image-related functionalities and should be utilized accordingly to ensure comprehensive testing coverage.